Justin Thomas (baseball)

 Justin Joseph Thomas (born January 18, 1984) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Seattle Mariners, Pittsburgh Pirates, Boston Red Sox, and New York Yankees, in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters, in the Korea Baseball Organization (KBO) for the Kia Tigers, and in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.
+He played in Major League Baseball (MLB) for the Seattle Mariners, Pittsburgh Pirates, Boston Red Sox, and New York Yankees.
+He also played in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters, the KBO League for the Kia Tigers, and the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.

 Amateur career

 High school

 Thomas attended Clay High School and Cardinal Stritch High School in Oregon, Ohio and was a four-year letterman for the varsity baseball team and set the school record for most home runs and tied the school record for most home runs in a season.
 Thomas was named to the USSSA World Series first-team all-tournament team and was a two-time first-team All-GLL selection.
 He was also named first-team all-district and was an honorable mention selection as a pitcher and helped lead Clay to a league championship.
 He was named team MVP and received the James F. O’Brian Award for Best Male Student Athlete.
 In addition to being a four-year letterman in baseball, he lettered in golf and was a three-year letter-winner in basketball.